 Lupus is an autoimmune disease and more likely to affect ethnic groups and more women than men.
 Professor Julian Thumboo from the Department of Rheumatology and Immunology at Singapore General Hospital (SGH) shares more facts.

-Lupus, or systemic lupus erythematosus (SLE), one of the more common autoimmune diseases, presents in a variety of ways with myriad symptoms, of which rash, joint pain and fever are the most common.
+Lupus, or systemic lupus erythematosus (SLE), is one of the more common autoimmune diseases (rheumatic diseases) and presents in a variety of ways with myriad symptoms such as rash, joint pain and fever.

 Gender and genetic predisposition

 Gender and ethnicity are risk factors for lupus.

 The disease can strike at any age, though it most often appears between the ages of 20 and 40.

 "Women, particularly those of childbearing age, are more prone to this disease because of hormonal influences related to the female hormone oestrogen," explains Prof Thumboo.

 Studies have shown that Asian migrants such as Indians and Chinese are twice as likely to suffer from lupus as compared to Caucasians.
 Lupus also has more severe clinical manifestations in Asians than in Caucasians.

 Besides gender and genetic factors, lupus can be caused by environmental factors such as certain viruses and exposure to the mineral silica.
 Since the female hormone oestrogen has a link to this chronic disease, HRT or hormone replacement therapy presents a small risk for lupus.

 Hair dye has been linked to lupus in the past, but Prof Thumboo says that this association has now been ruled out.